microsoft/vscode-docs/api/language-extensions/syntax-highlight-guide.md

 * Breaking text into a list of tokens and scopes using a grammar
 * Then using a theme to map these scopes to specific colors and styles

-This document only discusses the first part: breaking text into tokens and scopes that existing themes can colorize.
-For more information about customizing the styling of different scopes in the editor, see the [page on theming](/api/references/theme-color)
+This document only discusses the first part: breaking text into tokens and scopes that existing color themes can colorize.
+For more information about customizing the styling of different scopes in the editor, see the [Color Theme Guide](/api/extension-guides/color-theme#syntax-colors)

 ## TextMate grammars